Toombul Shire Hall: History

 The former Toombul Shire Hall at Nundah was constructed in 1891 as a combination of municipal offices and public hall for the Toombul Divisional Board.

-Construction of the 1891 building was made necessary following the 1890 separation of the Town of Hamilton from the Division of Toombul, which had been created under the Divisional Boards Act of 1879.
+Construction of the 1891 building was made necessary following the 1890 separation of the Town of Hamilton from the Division of Toombul, which had been created under the Divisional Boards Act 1879.
 Following this split the Hamilton Town Council met at the Toombul Divisional Board's old offices at Breakfast Creek, and the Toombul Divisional Board rented premises at Nundah until they could afford the construction of new offices.

 In mid-1891 Toombul Divisional Board approached architects John Hall and Son to design sketch plans for new divisional board offices.
 This architectural firm had designed the South Brisbane Town Hall, which was under construction.
 The Board agreed on 1 August 1891 that the architects be instructed to prepare plans for board offices, a hall and a clerk's residence, from amended sketch plans.
 It appears that the clerk's residence was located to the south of the offices and hall, on the Board's property, fronting Sandgate Road.

 An application to the colonial treasury for a loan of £1400 was refused, but the Council went ahead with construction in late 1891, probably using day labour.
 By 2 January 1892 the Toombul Divisional Board was meeting in its new boardroom.
 Construction had strained the Board's budget, and by early 1892 the Board's bank account was overdrawn by £1460.

 Rentals for use of the hall were set at 10 shillings per evening for religious services and 30 shillings per night for balls and functions.

-Toombul Divisional Board became Toombul Shire Council in 1903, following the introduction of the Local Government Act of 1902.
+Toombul Divisional Board became Toombul Shire Council in 1903, following the introduction of the Local Government Act 1902.
 Toombul Shire Hall remained the property of Toombul Shire Council, continuing to serve the local community as shire offices and public hall, until taken over by the Brisbane City Council following the creation of Greater Brisbane in 1925.
 Subsequently, the site was used as a works depot and the building as the regional health inspector's office and public hall.

 In 1928 a skillion-roofed meeting room was added at the rear, side verandahs were attached to the hall and wing spaces were created on the stage.

 In 1987–88 the Brisbane City Council undertook restorative and renovation work which included interior and exterior painting in heritage colours, repair and repointing of the exterior brickwork, re-roofing and recladding of the hall walls with galvanised corrugated iron, replacement of timbers in the pediment, and opening up of the northern verandah, which had been enclosed by this date.

 The building continues to serve the local community as a popular function and meeting venue.